Jay Martin

 Assistant Teaching Professor

-Primary Field of Study: Systematic Theology
+Primary Area: Systematic Theology

-Research and Training Interests
+Research Interests

 Systematic Theology, Trinity, Psychoanalytic theory, Marxist thought, German Idealism, French phenomenology and postmodernism